Team Thor: Development

 Team Thor was filmed one month before Thor: Ragnarok (2017) began filming in July 2016.
 It is a mockumentary, similar to director Taika Waititi's film What We Do in the Shadows (2014).
 Before Team Thor was released, many fans were unsure of Waititi's new tonal approach for Ragnarok.
 Waititi felt Team Thor "helped us a lot" by giving fans the opportunity to see "just how irreverent we were gonna be, and just how different we were making Thor, and [Bruce] Banner as well".
 In September 2016, Waititi said Darryl Jacobson would probably be seen again, adding that there may be "other little pieces of [Team Thor] that may just be a small part of a bigger thing".

 In October 2017, Marvel Studios President Kevin Feige stated that he saw the shorts as a "doable" version of their previous Marvel One-Shots shorts series, and felt that they "in some parts helped redefine Thor into what he's become in Ragnarok in a fun way."
 As well, Jeff Goldblum, who portrays the Grandmaster in Thor: Ragnarok, stated he had shot footage with Waititi for another short, which became Team Darryl.
 The three shorts were made available on Disney+ in January 2022, at which point Marvel classified them as One-Shots.

 Films

 Team Thor (2016)

 After saving Earth with the Avengers, Thor takes a short break in Australia where he lives with a local office worker, Darryl Jacobson.
 As he does this, he is interviewed by a film crew and talks about his daily life in Australia.
 Thor is seen visiting a kindergarten classroom, attempting to send emails with Darryl's help to Tony Stark and Steve Rogers concerning their conflict, and revealing his investigative board concerning the connections between the Infinity Stones, the Avengers, Nick Fury, and Thanos.
-Later, Thor meets Bruce Banner at a cafe regarding not being contacted by Stark and Rogers.
+Later, Thor meets Bruce Banner at a café regarding not being contacted by Stark and Rogers.
 Banner receives a phone call from Stark, who does not appear to want to reach out or talk to Thor.
 As such, Thor decides to start his own team, Team Thor, with him and Darryl.